How do I buy festival tickets?

 I have allergies/ dietary restrictions.
 What can I eat?

 Unlike many international festivals, dietary restrictions are not well-catered for most of the time, but occasional gems surface.
 Vegetarians may have some difficulty finding things to eat around the site.
 The food courts near the Red Marquee and Field of Heaven both usually have pizza, if nothing else there looks edible.
 At other locations, it may be difficult to find much choice.
 For vegans and those with other requirements, well, you may find yourself living on fried potatoes.
-Bring a stash of food with you to ward off hunger.
+Bring a stash of food with you to ward off hunger and check out this post: Hunger Games.

 Can I bring my own drinks into the festival?